galaxyproject/training-material/topics/variant-analysis/tutorials/somatic-variants/tutorial.md

 >    - *"Ignore case"*: `No`
 >    - *"Value to put in unpaired (empty) fields"*: `.`
 >
-> 5. Inspect the input and the result dataset to make sure you understand what happened at this step.
+>    Inspect the input and the result dataset to make sure you understand what
+>    happened at this step.
 >
 {: .hands_on}

-If you inspected all output datasets as suggested, you will have noticed that each of the *join* operations kept the gene columns from both input datasets.
+If you took a look at all output datasets as suggested, you will have noticed that each of the *join* operations kept the gene columns from both input datasets.
 In addition, we had no control over the order, in which columns got added to the report, nor could we exclude columns.